delfilb/react-native-flickr/README.md

 Run:

 1. npm i

 2. expo install react-native-safe-area-context

 3. expo start

+4.  scan from Expo Go app  OR  click on "Run in web browser"